zethon/remindme/README.md

 # RemindMe

-RemindMe was a website (www.remindme.cc) I started around 2002 and eventually took down around 2007.
-The idea was that users would send an IM to bot in the form of:
+RemindMe was a service/website (www.remindme.cc) I launch in 2002 and eventually took down around 2007.

+The idea was that users could create/edit/receive reminders through instant messaging.
+In other words, someone could send an IM to a bot such as:

 `remind me tomorrow at 7pm to take out the trash`

 And then the following day the user would get a message from the bot saying `take out the trash`.

+The service supported AOL Instant Messenger (RIP), YahooIM and MSN.
+Users could manage their reminders directly through the bot or on the website.
+Also, users could add friends so that they could send users to each other (i.e. "`remind anthony next tuesday to call his mom`").

 ## Design

-The website was written in PHP with a MySQL database.
+The website was written in PHP with a MySQL database and is in the `/www` folder.

+The backend was ran on a computer hosted in my house.
+Since the computer only needed connections to the IM services and the website's database, it was easy enough to use my broadband conneciton at home.

-The backend was originally implemented entirely in Perl.
-This was difficult to maintain as the multithreaded nature of the backend proved problematic.
+The original server was written entirely in Perl (and can be viewed in the `/old_server` folder).
+However, this version was difficult to maintain since the multithreaded nature of the backend proved problematic.
 This could have been the result of my code (likely), my old/slow hardware (also likley), or Perl's multithreaded support at the time (maybe).

-I rewrote the backend in C# using a locally hosted Perl REST service to do some of the text parsing.
+I rewrote the backend in C# using a locally hosted Perl REST service (`/server`) to do some of the text parsing.
 This was mostly because of a library in Perl (whose name I can't recall right now) that did real language parsing of dates.
 In other words you could pass it: `tuesday 4pm` and the library would return you an epoch timestamp.
 At the time there was a project called Perl.NET that would compile Perl code to .NET, but it was relatively new and didn't work too well.
-As a result I implemented a simple REST service which my C# code could invoke to get a timestamp.
+As a result I implemented a simple REST service (`/server/mpserver`) which my C# code (`/server/RemServer`) could invoke to get a timestamp.

 ## The End